manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example HIGHLIGHT TO_STRING -->

-While `HIGHLIGHT()` is designed to work with stored full-text fields and string attributes, it can also be used to highlight arbitrary text.
-Note that if the query has any field search operators (`@title hello @body world`), the field part of them is ignored in this case.
+Although `HIGHLIGHT()` is designed to work with stored full-text fields and string attributes, it can also be used to highlight arbitrary text.
+Keep in mind that if the query contains any field search operators (e.g., `@title hello @body world`), the field part of them is ignored in this case.

 <!-- intro -->
 ##### SQL: